 Just like any great feast, the Catholic celebration of Christmas is marked by joy and festivities.
 It typically involves attending Mass, sharing a meal with family and loved ones and exchanging gifts.
 What sets a Christ-centered Christmas celebration apart from the mainstream, however, is the intentional and prayerful preparation that occurs throughout Advent.

-These four Catholic Christmas traditions can guide you and your family to approach the season while remembering its true meaning, allowing you to fully embrace and celebrate Christmas Day.
+What do Catholics do during Advent?
+We have four Catholic Christmas traditions to guide you and your family through the season while remembering its true meaning, allowing you to fully embrace and celebrate Christmas Day.

 #1 Light the Way to Christ’s Birth: The Advent Wreath